openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/preprocessor/README.md

 * `face_patch` - crops faces detected in previous stage model from input image with vertical and horizontal scaling.
   * `scale_width` - value to scale width relative to the original candidate width.
   * `scale_height` - value to scale height relative to the original candidate height.

+## Optimized preprocessing via OpenVINO Inference Engine
+OpenVINO™ is able perform preprocessing during model execution.
+For enabling this behaviour you can use command line parameter `--ie_preprocessing True`.
+When this option turn on, specified in config preprocessing will be translated to Inference Engine PreProcessInfo API.
+**Note**: This option is available only for `dlsdk` launcher and not all preprocessing operations can be ported to Inference Engine.
+Supported preprocessing:
+* Resizing: `resize` without aspect_ratio_scale and with `BILINEAR` or `AREA` interpolation.
+Destination size is model input shape. (`auto_resize` is also can be used for resize with bilinear interpolation.)
+* Color conversion: `bgr_to_rgb`, `rgb_to_bgr`, `nv12_to_bgr`, `nv12_to_rgb`
+* Normalization:  `normalization` with per channel `mean` and `std`